licium/spacecamp/README.md

 ### Communication
 - Teambuilding among all members
 - Introduction to the ‘Licium Protocol’ project
+- Discussions about
+  - the scope of the hackathon
-- Discussions about Terra integration
+  - Terra integration
-- Discussions about decentralised applications, use cases, and future roadmap
+  - decentralised applications, use cases, and future roadmap
 - First draft of the script for the final submissions video

 ### Technical Development